dev-KC20/ocr-p13/README.md

     `Username: admin`
     `Password: Abcd1234!`

-3. Eventually run the server and follow instructions
+3. Eventually run the server and follow instructions to open the site on your browser
     `python manage.py runserver`